mhsefidgar/Cpp/dataStorageCpp.md

 };
 ```

-25. Namespaces: Namespaces allow you to organize code into separate logical groups to avoid naming conflicts.
+25.  **Namespaces**: Namespaces allow you to organize code into separate logical groups to avoid naming conflicts.
 They provide a scope for identifiers.
 Here's an example:

 ```